Tencent/tdesign-common/docs/mobile/api_v2/table.en-US.md

 ---
 title: Table
-description: Table is often used to show a variety of data in the same structure, easy to organize, compare and analyze, and can search, filter, sort and other operations on the data.
-Generally, it includes three parts: table header, data row and table tail.
+description: Tables are commonly used to display multiple data under the same structure, making it easy to organize, compare, and analyze.
+They can also be used to search, filter, and sort data.
+Generally includes three parts:header, data rows, and footer.
 spline: base
 isComponent: true
 toc: false